Verbs in English can be divided into two groups:

 The same rule applies to intransitive phrasal verbs.
 You cannot have an object after an intransitive phrasal verb.

-You cannot “get up something”.
-Get up is an intransitive phrasal verb.
+You cannot “break down something”.
+Break down is an intransitive phrasal verb.

 - Can you sit down please?